 This is an exciting but demanding undertaking, and we would particularly value your prayers and encouragement at this time.
 Thank you for walking this journey with us.

-If you have any comments or queries, please contact our Communications Team.
+If you have any comments or queries, please contact us.